 Connect with a Representative on Campus

 At the Dream Center, we can answer many immigration questions you might have, or connect you with a Dream Center Ally on campus. , that’s someone who is taking the lead on a certain specific immigration issues.
 Dream Center Allies are available to answer specific questions about an issue or concern you have, or they can help you find the resources you may need to help you navigate that issue.

 Through the California Dream Act (AB540), many undocumented students may be eligible for financial aid, scholarships, or other forms of assistance.

 The Skyline College Financial Aid Office is committed to helping all students apply for financial aid.
 Dream Center staff can help connect you with a Financial Aid representative who can help you navigate the information around AB540.

-DACA refers to an Executive Order that President Obama enacted in 2012, granting certain undocumented youth who came to the U.S. as children, a type of temporary permission to stay, e.g. deferred action.
+Through an executive order enacted by President Obama in 2012, some undocumented youth who came to the U.S. as children may be granted a type of temporary permission to stay in the U.S.

 The Dream Center Mission Statement

 The Skyline College Dream Center Task Force is committed to increasing engagement and awareness surrounding issues that impact the undocumented community by building leadership skills, promoting social justice, and advocating for access and equity within higher education.
 Our goal is to empower the undocumented community by providing a safe space, fostering a support network, and removing barriers.
 Additionally, we strive to create equitable access to resources in order to support an informed and involved community that is capable of self-advocacy.